普拉格能源 (PLUG) 2023 Q1 法說會逐字稿

 • Operator

-• One moment, please, for the next question.
-Sorry, our next question comes from the line of James West of Evercore ISI.
+• Our next question comes from the line of James West of Evercore ISI.

 • James Carlyle West - Senior MD